 LTC complies with Title 17 of the United States Code and Title IV of the Higher Education Opportunity Act.
-The institution's computers are connected to the network provided by LCSB, which uses Cisco Ironport web filtering.
+The institution's computers are connected to the network provided by LCSB, which uses Palo Alto Next Generation Firewalls (NGFW) for web filtering.

-LTC's online application has been configured so that social security numbers, credit card numbers, checking account numbers, home addresses, telephone numbers, and other personal information is not stored.
-Because this information is not stored on the system, student data is adequately protected against the theft of sensitive information.
-The filters on the LCSB email server provides protection against viruses, malware, spam, phishing, pharming, and other threats to most email accounts.
+LTC's online application has been configured so that social security numbers, credit card numbers, checking account numbers, home addresses, telephone numbers, and other personal information is not stored, but transferred into the secure student management system.
+Because this information is maintained on a secure student management system, student data is adequately protected against the theft of sensitive information.
+Additionally, the filters on the LCSB email server provide protection against viruses, malware, spam, phishing, pharming, and other threats to most email accounts.
 No information regarding student records is stored electronically at the Instructional Service Centers.
 All student information remains in the LCSB network.

-The institution's servers are housed in an equipment room, located on the main campus, which is always locked.
-Access to the equipment room is limited to LTC authorized personnel only.
+The institution's servers are housed in a main distribution frame (MDF) room, located on the main campus, which is always secured and locked.
+Access to the MDF room is limited to LTC authorized personnel only.